 "The whole idea is to use statistics, data, and underlying probability distributions which has been gathered on drugs over the years to help us more quickly and effectively identify attractive compounds in the future.

-"The formula encodes the properties that seem to determine a compound's attractiveness, and reflects the knowledge required in discovery.
+"The formula encodes the properties that seem to determine a compound's attractiveness, and reflects the knowledge required in drug discovery.
 What we found exciting is the idea of a mathematical formula that reflects the chemists experience and intuition of what they consider an "attractive" compound to synthesise.

 Provided by University of Dundee